JustUzair/bb-pimlico-tutorial/README.md

 # How to use smart account actions

+Run the script with `npm start` and use the flags below to carry out a smart account action

 - Use the flags:
   - `-- --send-transaction`
   - `-- --send-userOp`
   - `-- --estimate-userOp-gas`
   - `-- --get-userOp-receipt`
+  - `--get-userOp-by-hash`
+  - `--get-supported-entrypoints`